German consumer morale drops to lowest in over a year

 That was below the consensus in a Reuters poll of 27 economists for a reading unchanged from December’s originally reported 5.9.

-As exports to key markets have flagged throughout the crisis, Germany has looked to markets outside Europe - where it sells about 60 percent of its exports - and economists have counted on private consumption to make up the shortfall.

-Ifo’s leading index, which points to developments up to six months in the future, showed earlier this week that business morale climbed a second month in a row and that companies expect their prospects to improve again early next year.

-The GfK data showed German consumers’ willingness to make purchases plummeted to the lowest since May 2010 and their expectations for economic development also fell.
+The GfK data also showed that German consumers’ willingness to make purchases plummeted to the lowest since May 2010 and their expectations for economic development also fell.

-But consumers’ expectations for future earnings improved again after dropping the previous month.
-While consumers do not see wages rising strongly, they do expect them to outpace inflation, which could help return to spending next year.
+Expectations for future earnings improved again after dropping the previous month, pointing to a short-lived downturn in Germany.

 “The German consumers continue to be uneasy,” GfK said in a statement.
 “Especially the debt crisis is leading to a slight decline in economic expectations in December.”